JonathanSneep/AminoIdle/README.md

 ## How to Play

-Simply visit the game at [Amino: The Cosmic Journey](https://devjon.com/amino/idle.html) to start your journey.
+Simply visit the game at [Amino Idle on DevJon](https://devjon.com/amino/idle.html) to start your journey.
 The game is designed to be intuitive and engaging.

 Everyone and anyone is welcome to contribute.